WildMeOrg/old_wildme-docs/docs/researchers/codex/quickstart_firstlogin.md

 This Quickstart topic covers some basic tasks and concepts when first logging into Codex.

-## Account Registration
+# Account Registration

-Navigate to the invitation request page by clicking “Request an invitation” on the Login page or at the very bottom of the Welcome page under the Account section of the footer.
-Alternatively, you may directly visit the page by adding "/request" to the end of your codex instance's base URL.

-To request your invitation, simply provide the email address you’d like to be associated with your account, your full name, and an optional message detailing the reason(s) for your request.
+When you first access a Codex site, you see the home page.
+You can view information on this specific instance by scrolling down the page, which displays content including how Codex works, facts and figures, social links, and buttons with calls to action.
+To get started, register an account.
+## Registering a new account
+1. From the home page, click the **Login** button in the top right corner.
+1. Click the **Request an invitation** link.
+1. You will be routed to the **Request an invitation** page.
+1. Provide the **Email address** you want to be associated with your account and **Your name** so the site administrators know who is making the request.
+Optionally, you can also provide a note to the administrators explaining why you want access, by typing in the **Message for administrators** field.
+1. Click the **SEND REQUEST** button.

-If invited, you will receive an email at the provided address with your temporary login information.
+1. You will receive an email with your temporary login information.
+Follow the instructions in the email to finish the registration process for your Codex account.
+## Logging into your account
+1. Click the **Login** button at the top right of the page.
+1. Provide your **Email address** and **Password** in the fields.
+1. Toggle the **Keep me logged in** button to keep yourself logged in for your next session.
+1. Click the **LOGIN** button.

-## Change Your Password
+# Change Your Password

 To reset the password for your Codex account: